New London County assistance programs.

-Several local organizations, charities, churches, and non-profit agencies offer services to people who need help.
+Several local organizations, charities, churches, and non-profit agencies offer emergency financial aid or services to people who need help.
 They can assist with paying rent and housing issues, energy bills, credit card or medical debt, security deposits, a mortgage and more.
 Find what assistance each agency in New London County offers, as well as their contact information.
+Or learn about free items or government cash assistance programs.

 The Thames Valley Council For Community Action, Inc. (TVCCA) administers this program.
 It uses mediation as its tool to both prevent the eviction of tenants from apartments or homes, and it also uses mediation to help people who are behind on their mortgage payments.
 It is a one-time assistance program that is designed to assist those who people who have fallen behind on paying their monthly rent or mortgage, and who cannot catch up.
 It is not a charity program, so people need to have some capacity to maintain their housing going forward over the long term.